 - (a) First Year Required Course.
 The Office of Student Affairs may grant a written request filed by a student to withdraw from a first year required course only in cases of exceptional hardship to a student caused by circumstances beyond the student's control. - (b) Other Courses.
 A student may withdraw from any other course at any time during the first four weeks of the semester (or the first two weeks of the summer term) with the written permission of the Registrar.
 After the first four weeks of the semester (or the first two weeks of the summer term), a student may withdraw from any other course only with the written approval of the Office of Student Affairs.
 Permission to withdraw from a course will be granted only in cases of exceptional hardship to a student caused by circumstances beyond the student's control. - (c) Report of "W" for Dropped Course.
-The Registrar shall record a "W" for any course that a student is permitted to withdraw from after the end of the Add/Drop period. - (d) Forfeiture of Tuition for Withdrawal From Class After Add/Drop By Per Credit Charge Students.
+The Registrar shall record a "W" for any course that a student is permitted to withdraw from after the end of the Add/Drop period.

+(d) Forfeiture of Tuition for Withdrawal From Class After Add/Drop By Per Credit Charge Students.
 Tuition paid or payable with respect to any class from which a student withdraws after Add/Drop shall be forfeited in full.
 A student who adds a course as a replacement for the course from which the student withdraws shall be responsible for payment of additional tuition for the course added.

 Dean's Reg. §1-308.1.
 Hardship Exception.
 The Office of Student Affairs will ordinarily deny permission to add or to drop a required course after the end of Add/Drop.
-Permission to drop a required course will be granted only in cases of exceptional hardship to a student caused by circumstances beyond the student's control, such as illness requiring a reduced course load.
+Permission to drop a required course will be granted only in cases of exceptional hardship to a student caused by circumstances beyond the student's control, such as illness requiring a reduced course load The Office of Student Affairs must approve both the request to drop a class and the particular class to be dropped.
+First year students will not be permitted to withdraw from Legal Methods.

 Permission to add a course generally will be granted in a "work out" situation in which a student is unable to graduate in that semester without the required course credit.